msandifo/reprosci/2018/001/Readme.md

-Amongst the many factors that caused Australian east coast electricity wholesale prices to double ind 2016 was the opening of the east coast gas market to internatinal LNG exports, via the Port of Gladstone.
-Here I explore atime series of Gladstone Port Authority LNG export volumes, and NEM market dispatch prices to illustrate the correlations.
+Amongst the many factors that caused Australian east coast electricity wholesale prices to double ind 2016 was the opening of the east coast gas market to international LNG exports, via the Port of Gladstone.
+Here I explore a time series of Gladstone Port Authority LNG export volumes, and NEM market dispatch prices to illustrate the correlations.
 LNG exports are expresed in annualised tonneage.
-NEM market prices are in AUD$ per megawatt hour.
+NEM market prices are in volume weighted terms in AUD$ per megawatt hour.

 ## Data Sources